WPBeginner

 add_theme_support( 'post-thumbnails' );

 This code will enable featured image support for posts and pages.
-You can now go to posts or page block editor, and you will see the featured image option enabled.
+You can now go to the post or page block editor, and you will see the featured image option enabled.

 However, when you set a featured image, it will not automatically display in your WordPress theme.
 To display featured images in your theme, you need to edit your templates and add this line of code where you want to display the featured image: